gbdev/gb-asm-tutorial/src/part3/story-screen.md

 ## Updating the Story Screen

 Here's the data for our story screen.
-We have this defined just above our "UpdateStoryState" function:
+We have this defined just above our `UpdateStoryState` function:

 ```rgbasm,linenos,start={{#line_no_of "" ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-data}}
 {{#include ../../galactic-armada/src/main/states/story/story-state.asm:story-screen-data}}